 Yet Carter’s argument is obviously flawed: How can anyone contend that schools should be trusted to decide what is harmful, and what is not, when the school in this case failed to do so?
 It reacted to speech it didn’t like with punishment.
 If that’s not a problem, what is the point of having a First Amendment that prevents the government from “abridging the freedom of speech”?

-In July, attorneys for PLF filed a brief asking a state appellate court to review the ruling, which could very well end up before the U.S. Supreme Court.
+In July, attorneys for PLF filed a brief asking a federal appellate court to review the ruling, which could very well end up before the U.S. Supreme Court.
 Caleb Trotter, an attorney for the firm, said he is worried that if Carter’s ruling is allowed to stand, “the speech rights of countless elementary students around the country could be at risk.
 That was what really concerned me.”

 The courts will now get to decide whether a district judge in California overstepped.
 I believe they will, because he did.